-"Am I going the right way for the rest center?"
+"Am I going the right way to get to the rest centre?"
 I yelled.

 "Yes.
 Just up the road about three hundred yards," came the reply.

 "Thanks!
 Shall I take your kettle off the fire so it doesn't boil dry?"